HasarangaSam/Book-Shop/README.md

-Book Shop Management System in C++
+Book Shop Management System in C++.
+CRUD Application

 Overview:
 This is a simple implementation of a Book Shop Management System in C++.